 There are several ways to diagnose sleep apnea:

-- Sleep study: a sleep study, also called a polysomnogram, is a test that is done in a sleep laboratory or at home using a portable sleep monitor.
-During the study, your brain waves, heart rate, and breathing patterns will be monitored while you sleep to see if you have sleep apnea.
+- Sleep study: a sleep study, also called a polysomnogram, is a test done in a sleep laboratory or at home using a portable sleep monitor.
+During the investigation, your brain waves, heart rate, and breathing patterns will be monitored while you sleep to see if you have sleep apnea.

-- Physical examination: your doctor will perform a physical examination, looking for signs of sleep apnea such as swelling in the legs, a large neck size, or a recessed chin.
+- Physical examination: your doctor will perform a physical exam, looking for signs of sleep apnea such as leg swelling, a large neck size, or a recessed chin.
 They may also listen to your breathing while you sleep or check for changes in your skin color.

 - Medical history: your doctor will ask about your medical history, including any symptoms you have experienced and any medications you are taking.

-- Home sleep test: a home sleep test involves using a portable sleep monitor to record your sleep patterns at home.
-The device will be mailed to you and you will be asked to wear it while you sleep.
-The results will be reviewed by a sleep specialist, who will determine whether you have sleep apnea.
+- Home sleep test: a home sleep test involves using a portable sleep monitor to record your sleep patterns.
+The device will be mailed to you, and you will be asked to wear it while you sleep.
+A sleep specialist will review the results, who will determine whether you have sleep apnea.

 Treatment options for sleep apnea: